Albinhsn/Bonobo/README.md

 Toy implementation of a simple language in order to learn C/C++, memory management, LLVM, x86_64 assembly and language design

-## TODO ast compiler

-* Statically type array/map

-* Create snd pass
+## Bugs LLVM backend

+* Check always return something
-    * Check validity of everything
+    * Check correct return type

 ## TODO LLVM backend

+* itemType in ArrayDeclaration?
+    * How does an array know what type it has?

-* Compile empty main
+* Structs

-* Compile hello world
+* MapExpr

-* Compile expressions
+* Index

 * Write c functions to create a standard library